CoperniSync/ChargerAstronomyEngine/Docs/api/ChargerAstronomyEngine.Streaming.BoundedInitializationQueue-1.md

 ### <a id="ChargerAstronomyEngine_Streaming_BoundedInitializationQueue_1_Complete"></a> Complete\(\)

-Signals that no more items will be added to the queue.
+Marks that the producer will not add more items to the queue.
+There may still be items left to dequeue.

 ```csharp
 public void Complete()